ktisme21/CW2024/README.md

 - Tests the volume controls for sound effects.
 - Ensures that playing the shooting sound effect works without exceptions.

-#### ProjectileManager
+#### DestructibleTest
-- Verifies that a user projectile is added to both the userProjectiles list and the scene (root).
+- Verifies that a mock implementation of the Destructible interface starts with the correct initial health value (3 in this case).
-- Ensures a message is displayed when the user plane cannot shoot.
+- Ensures that the takeDamage method reduces health correctly (decrements by 1 each time it's called).
-- Confirms that invisible projectiles are removed from both the userProjectiles list and the scene.
+- Confirms that the destroy method is triggered when health reaches 0, marking the object as destroyed.
+- Validates that once the object is destroyed (health = 0), it can no longer take damage, and health does not decrease below 0.

+#### CollisionManagerTest
-- Checks that enemy projectiles are added to both the enemyProjectiles list and the scene.
+- Checks that collisions between friendly and enemy planes are correctly detected and processed.

-#### LevelManager
+- Validates that collisions between projectiles and targets (both user and enemy) are identified and handled appropriately.
+- Ensures game objects are removed when they collide or leave the scene.

 #### ActiveActor
 - Verifies that the actor is properly initialized with the correct image, position, and dimensions.